Table of Contents

 Undergraduate Research Opportunities

-It is very good to do undergraduate research, especially if you are planning to go on to graduate school.
+It is very good to do undergraduate research, especially if you plan to go on to graduate school.
 It will give you a taste of “research”, and it will give your research advisor something concrete to write about in the recommendation letter (if you do a good job that is).
 If you are planning to go to industry, undergrad research can help you uncover your interest, and it can give you hands-on experience practicing what you learned in the classrooms.

-I strongly recommend you undergraduate students to try out research during the summer when you can devote the time and really get something out of the experience.
+I strongly recommend that you try out research during the summer when you can devote the time and really get something out of the experience.
 You have to have realistic expectations though.
 Many of our freshmen and sophomores are already very skilled in programming and maybe even hardware design, but “research” is about a lot more than implementation skills.
 The more courses you have taken, the more you will develop the maturity of thinking and the depth of understanding that are needed for productive research.
 The summer after your junior year is the ideal time to do a research project; make sure you have taken the key Depth course in your area of interest by then.
 (For example, if you are interested in my work, the key course to have taken is 18-447.)
 In the earlier years, look around for “projects” (as opposed to research) opportunities.
 There are a lot of projects on campus that could make use of good programming or hardware design skills.

 I generally advise undergraduate students against doing formal research projects during the semester (where there are hard commitments or you are graded).
 Undergraduate course work is hard enough at CMU.
 Try to do both at the same time, at least one side is going to suffer.
 (Experiences say undergraduate students will prioritize course HW, projects and exams over research since a research project usually doesn't have set week-to-week graded deadlines.)
 This doesn't mean you shouldn't do things outside of classrooms.
 Look into, for example, Build 18 (http://www.build18.org/), the Robotics Club, the Mobot Race.
 It is also just fine to think of something cool to hack together on your own.
 Especially during the semester, you should look for things that are relaxing and fun to do but won't add extra pressure to your course load.
-(If you say, “but I am already doing well enough and still have all this time”, see what I have to say about overloading.
-If you are really that good, you really should try to do still better.)
+(If you say “but I am already doing well enough and still have all this time”, see what I have to say about overloading.
+If you are really that good, you really should try to do even better.)

 Project is not Research